 - Moved house (change of building) in past 2 years

 - Living space per household member

-Variables drawn from SILC survey in wave 1 and same values used from wave 2 onwards:
+Variables taken from SILC survey in wave 1 and same values used from wave 2 onwards:

 - Employment status in 4 categories